 Located in Como, Cometa is an association of families that has created a special community dedicated to providing a better life for the less fortunate.
-The community features a sports association and an art school.
+The community features a temporary adoption program, a sports association, and a school called "Liceo artigianale" where students learn manual jobs.
 Group members become familiar with this organization by meeting the group leaders and discovering why service is important to them.
 Members are involved in a variety of projects, from presenting the group and its work at a TASIS assembly to creating posters for the organization.
-Other activities include helping to organize events, fundraising, and visiting Cometa.
-Students learn the impact that service can have on the lives of people.
+Other activities include helping to organize events, fundraising, and visiting Cometa at least twice a year.
+The aim is that students learn the impact that service can have on the lives of people.
 They also learn that even the smallest gesture can make someone else’s life better.

-Students explore, discuss, and research many of the fundamental issues that impact people all over the world.
-Some of these include poverty, access to education, gender equality, ethical purchasing, and public health/disease prevention.
+Students explore, discuss, and research many of the fundamental issues that impact people all over the world, including poverty, access to education, gender equality, ethical purchasing, and public health/disease prevention.
 Through discussion, news analysis, interviews, and presentations, students deepen their understanding and raise awareness about organizations that are working to combat these problems.
-Students recognize that in addition to the responsibilities they have to their own countries, everyone shares the responsibility of improving human conditions around the world.
-Students have opportunities to extend their study of these issues through visits to several important organizations: The Red Cross and Crescent Museum, the UN, the World Trade Organization, and the International NGO area in Geneva.
-Students who choose this Service Learning group will participate in a trip to Geneva to visit the UN in spring 2017.
+Students recognize that in addition to the responsibilities they have in their own countries, everyone shares the responsibility of improving human conditions around the world.

 This group focuses on using students’ individual skills, strengths, and ideas to contribute to successful event planning.
-They host events for their Middle School peers and the Elementary School, working as a team to execute these events smoothly and troubleshoot any complications.
-Students gain organizational and leadership skills, and they also learn about the importance of service to others and their community.
+They host events for their Middle School peers, working as a team to execute these events smoothly and troubleshoot any complications.
+Students gain organizational and leadership skills while learning about the importance of service to others and their community.

-Student Council includes 6th, 7th, and 8th Graders who are elected by their peers.
+Student Council includes students in grades 6–8 who are elected by their peers.
 The group is responsible for creating positive connections between students and faculty along with raising the profile of the Middle School at TASIS.
-They organize events and assemblies including Family Weekend, Shadow Day, and the Spirit Games.
+They organize events and assemblies, including Family Weekend, Shadow Day, and the Spirit Games.
 Students have the opportunity to make changes in the Middle School and serve as the voice of their peers.
 They also develop their leadership, communication, and IT skills.

 For more information, please contact MS Service Learning Coordinator MJ Breton.